kapilsharma/AngularQuickNotes/02-Installing.md

 export class AppModule { }
 ```

-Here we get first important lession about angular, Type Script part of this file contains import statements (first four line) and an empty class (last line).
+Here we get our first important lesson about angular, Type Script part of this file contains import statements (first four line) and an empty class (last line).

 Line 6-15 looks like doc-block, or metadata about the class.
 In Angular, it is called decorator.
 Module Decorator, to be exact as it starts with `@NgModule`, which is imported from angular core library in line 2.
 It takes a Java Script object as an argument.
-This Java Script object contains few few important properties, most important here is `bootstrap` (line 14).
+This Java Script object contains few important properties, most important here is `bootstrap` (line 14).
 This tells Angular CLI which component should be loaded first.
 For now, our application contains just one module and one component but as we start making complex applications, we will have multiple modules and each module will contain several components.

 Now angular knows it need to start with AppComponent, it will further check `app.component.ts` file.